 What is the process of Registration under Section 12A of the Act?

-Before getting an exemption certificate under Section 12A, the NGO must be registered under the Income Tax.
+Before getting an exemption certificate under Section 12A, the NGO registered under the Income Tax.

 - The application is required to be filed along with Form 10A and Rule 17A of the Income Tax Act, 1962 and has to submit it to the Commissioner of Income Tax.